- Benefits to you

 - Current opportunities

-- The opportunity to demonstrate your skills and creativity
+- Demonstrate your skills and creativity.

-- Input to projects and business development
+- Input to projects and business development.

-- Enhance your employability, CV and work preparedness
+- Enhance your employability, CV and work preparedness.

 The Internship offered me an amazing chance to work in a busy business environment.
 The experience provided an insight I could not have got elsewhere.
-As the team I worked with was small, I gained a good understanding of different roles while meeting interesting professionals.
+As the team I worked with was small, I developed a good understanding of different roles while meeting interesting professionals.
 I also learnt new transferable skills and gained new confidence in my existing skills.